MaurerErik/power-data-downloader/README.md

 # Power Data Downloader

-This project automates the downloading, processing, and archiving of dayahead, intraday and continuous trading power market data for all market areas from the EPEX (European Power Exchange, https://www.epexspot.com/en), the platform where power trading takes place across European markets such as Germany, France, and the Nordics. **It is meant to be scheduled daily at 6PM Berlin time** but it can also be scheduled to run multiple times (e.g., 6 PM, 7 PM, 8 PM) to ensure redundancy in case of issues like bad connections.
-As of January 2025, EPEX provides data up to three days in the past, so the process can still work if not run on a given day.
-The system automatically detects whether an observation is already in the archive.
-This project uses Python's "selenium" for browser automation, "pandas" for data manipulation and custom utilities for handling data downloads, plausibility checks and cleaning.
+This tool automates the downloading, processing and archiving of dayahead, intraday and continuous trading power market data for all market areas from the EPEX (European Power Exchange, https://www.epexspot.com/en), the platform where power trading takes place across European markets such as Germany, France and the Nordics. **It is meant to be scheduled daily at 6PM Berlin time** but to ensure redundancy in case of issues like bad connections it can also be scheduled to run multiple times (e.g., 6 PM, 7 PM, 8 PM).
+As of January 2025, EPEX provides data up to three days in the past, so the process can still work if a scheduled run was aborted on a given day.
+The system automatically detects whether an observation is missing in the archive or whether the record already exists.
+The tool uses Python's "selenium" for browser automation, "beautifulsoup" for efficiently navigating the html content, "pandas" for data manipulation and custom utilities for handling data downloads, plausibility checks and cleaning.

 ## As of:

-- Last updated: **January 30, 2025, 11:12 Berlin time**, updated continuous trading data collection for the Great Britain market area
+- Last updated: **February 4, 2025, 19:47 Berlin time**, accessing the EPEX website now works headless which is useful for environments without a graphical interface like servers or cloud-based virtual machines, some options to improve stability in resource-constrained environments were added
-- Previous update: January 28, 2025, 19:08 Berlin time, now includes continuous trading data as well as aggregated curves of dayahead and intraday segments
+- Previous update: January 30, 2025, 11:12 Berlin time, updated continuous trading data collection for the Great Britain market area

 ## Features